physiopy/phys2bids/docs/contributorfile.rst

 Contributing documentation through GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use `readthedocs <https://readthedocs.org/>`_ to create our documentation.
-Every contribution is welcome and it follows the same steps of a code contribution, explained below.
+Every contribution is welcome and it follows the same steps as a code contribution, explained below.

 .. _code: